gohugoio/hugo/content/en/content-management/data-sources.md

     {{ errorf "The %q shortcode was unable to find %s.
 See %s" $.Name $file $.Position }}
   {{ end }}
 {{ else }}
-  {{ errorf "The %q shortcode requires one positional parameter, the path to the CSV file relative to the assets directory.
+  {{ errorf "The %q shortcode requires one positional argument, the path to the CSV file relative to the assets directory.
 See %s" .Name .Position }}
 {{ end }}
 {{< /code >}}